mrmuffinnxz/alphaxo-javafx/README.md

-# alphaxo-javafx
+# AlphaXO
- Tic-Tac-Toe implementation using javafx with multiple A.I. opponent algorithm
+ Tic-Tac-Toe game made in JAVA using JavaFX, with working minimax ai + dynamic programming